stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/inodechangingcallback/nodeinserting/_index.md

 ---
+title: Aspose::Words::INodeChangingCallback::NodeInserting method
-title: NodeInserting
+linktitle: NodeInserting
 second_title: Aspose.Words for C++ API Reference
-description: Called just before a node belonging to this document is about to be inserted into another node.
+description: Aspose::Words::INodeChangingCallback::NodeInserting method.
+Called just before a node belonging to this document is about to be inserted into another node in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words/inodechangingcallback/nodeinserting/